djxei/tmp_llvm/ASM2IR_hw4/README.md

 ## Simple Simulator implementation:
 The ISA description is placed in the `include/ISA.h`.

-Application needs 2 argument: file with assembler or binary code and execution mod (1-3):
+Application needs 2 argument: file with assembler and execution mod (1-3):
 1. Simulation
 2. IR with emulate funcs
 3. Full IR generation